 Minor Feelings is a book about dismissal and erasure.
 Self hate, intergenerational trauma, colonialism, war, lynching, rape - are all forgotten from the Asian American story.

 By writing this book, Cathy seems to say "Not on my watch".

 Throughout the book, she speaks truth to issues so frequently ignored, and by doing so, she gives Asian Americans a voice to build upon.
 In the future, we will cite her lines when we cannot find the words of our own.

 But Asians are quiet not simply because we lack the vocabulary.
-A secondary reason is that whiteness is so comfortable speaking for us.
-Whiteness whitesplains the Asian experience, dousing our stories - no, drowning our stories - in bleach.
-The result is something pale and uniform, and has been cleansed of the blood stains and dirt, but also stripped of its original color and complexity.
-The final result reeks.
-Bleach is, after all, an industrial grade sterilizer, a chemical irritant.
+A secondary reason is that whiteness is so comfortable speaking over us.
+Whiteness whitesplains the Asian experience, dousing our stories - drowning our stories - in bleach.
+The result is bland and uniform, cleansed of blood stains and dirt, but also removed from its vibrancy and nuance.
+Imitation whiteness that smells distinctly of industrial grade sterilizer.

 Times are changing.
 Perhaps those born on the coasts, where a critical mass of Asians Americans live, are beginning to find a racial consciousness that makes young people proud of their heritage and empowered to share their stories.

 And while I sense this is happening, I also still see meekness.
 Fear.
 The "nail that sticks up gets hammered down" kind of mentality.
 It's like a prisoner's dilemma, where silence has forever been the dominant strategy.